DoNotPay Helps You Decide Whether You Should Join the Montana Homeschool Association

 - Select our Letter of Intent to Homeschool product

 - Give us information about your child and the homeschooling plan you intend to use

 - Hit Submit

-We will use the details you give us to generate the letter instantly.
+We will use the details you give us to generate the letter quickly.
 You can then choose whether you want DoNotPay to forward it in your name or send it to you in PDF form via email.

 - How many students in the United States are homeschooled